astur/scra/README.md

 * `url` - url used in current request.
 * `errorTime` - timestamp of the moment when error was thrown.
 * `timings` - same as in response field (but maybe some timings will be missing because the error occurred before corresponding phases).
+* `timingPhases` - same as in response field (but maybe some timingPhases will be missing because the error occurred before corresponding phases).
 * `timeout` - (only in `TimeoutError`) value of timeout option.
 * `cause` - (only in `NetworkError`) error object, thrown by core `http` module.